smithtn1/FurtherTasksProject-UnityMD/README.md

 # FurtherTasksProject-UnityMD
 Macular Degeneration Unity Environment

-FurtherTasksProject Folder holds assets and information for the MD Menu Scene scene as well as the roundabout environment
+Further Tasks project Folder holds assets and information for the MD Menu Scene scene as well as the roundabout environment

+This update worked!